magore/hp85disk/README.md

 ## make help documentation
   * **make help**
     * List the common commands to compile/install/flash the code
+    * See also **make config** section below
 <pre>

 Building Commands
     make install           - builds and installs all command line utilities make sdcard            - builds all sdcard images and creates default hpdisk.cfg and amigo.cfg files make release           - builds all code and copies files to the release folder make clean             - cleans all generated files make                   - builds all code

-        Listing current configuration settings
+Listing current cunfiguration settings
     make config

 Overriding any configuration settings
-            You can add configuration values at the end of your make commands like this make flash-isp ISP_PORT=/dev/ttyUSB0 AVRDUDE_ISP=avrisp HP85_PORT=/dev/ttyUSB0
+    You can add configuration values at the end of your make commands like this make flash-isp term     ISP_PORT=/dev/ttyUSB0 AVRDUDE_ISP=avrisp HP85_PORT=/dev/ttyUSB0
+    make flash term         HP85_PORT=/dev/ttyUSB0
+    make flash-release term HP85_PORT=/dev/ttyUSB0

-        Note: Adding the word "term" after any make command will start a terminal to the hp85disk after make finishes
+Note: Adding "term" after a make command will start a terminal to the hp85disk when finished

-        Programming using an 6 wire ISP - installs optiboot make install_optiboot  - install optiboot boot loaded using an ISP make flash-isp         - build and flash the code using an ISP make flash-isp-release - flash the release code using an ISP
+Programming using an 6 wire ISP - installs optiboot
+    make install_optiboot  - install optiboot boot loaded using an ISP make flash-isp         - build and flash the code using an ISP make flash-isp-release - flash the release code using an ISP

-        Verify code using an 6 wire ISP - Just does a code verify against the gpib.hex file make verify-isp        - verify code using an ISP make verify-isp-release- verify release code using an ISP
+Verify code using an 6 wire ISP - Just does a code verify against the gpib.hex file
+    make verify-isp        - verify code using an ISP make verify-isp-release- verify release code using an ISP

-        Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer IMPORTANT - if flashing fails to start try these steps On your computer type in the "make flash" command without pressing Enter afterwards Next press RESET on the hp85disk board,  then release RESET, then quickly press Enter
+Programming using the built in optiboot programmer
+    make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer IMPORTANT - if flashing fails to start try these steps On your computer type in the "make flash" command without pressing Enter afterwards Next press RESET on the hp85disk board,  then release RESET, then quickly press Enter

-        Programming using an 6 wire ISP - WITHOUT installing optiboot IMPORTANT - you will not be able to use non isp flashing modes later on Makes booting and flashing process slightly faster make flash-isp-noboot         - build and flash the code using an ISP make flash-isp-noboot-release - flash the release code using an ISP
+Programming using an 6 wire ISP - WITHOUT installing optiboot
+    IMPORTANT - you will not be able to use non isp flashing modes later on Makes booting and flashing process slightly faster make flash-isp-noboot         - build and flash the code using an ISP make flash-isp-noboot-release - flash the release code using an ISP

+ GCC Verbose Options - show more detail while compiling
+    VERBOSE                = 0

 </pre>